- Policies and Procedures Affecting All Students

-- Candidates must have a minimum GPA of 3.00 in course work presented on the degree application, which may include no more than 6 credits of C. Grades of C, C-, or D do not apply to graduate courses.
-The GPA calculation excludes all transfer courses and Mason nondegree studies credits not formally approved for the degree.
+Candidates must have a minimum GPA of 3.00 in course work presented on the degree application, which may include no more than 6 credits of C. Grades of C or D do not apply to graduate courses.
+The GPA calculation excludes all transfer courses and Mason extended or nondegree studies credits not formally approved for the degree.

 Requirements regarding a thesis vary with the degree program.
 A number of master's programs offer both thesis and nonthesis options.
 The same quality of work is expected of students regardless of their chosen option.
 For more information, consult the section on degree requirements under each degree program.

 Master's degree students have six years from the time of first enrollment as a degree-seeking student to complete their degrees.
 Individual master's programs may have stricter time limits, which are published in this catalog.
 Students who are given permission to re-enroll following an absence from Mason may not count the six-year time limit as beginning on the date of re-enrollment.
-Students who will not meet published time limits because of circumstances beyond their control may petition for an extension.
-Failure to meet the time limits or to secure approval of an extension request may result in termination from the program.
+Students who will not meet published time limits due to circumstances beyond their control may petition for an extension.
+Failure to meet the time limits, or to secure approval of an extension request, may result in termination from the program.

 The thesis committee chair is primarily responsible for directing and guiding the candidate's research and writing activities.
-The student is responsible for keeping all committee members informed of the scope, plan, and progress of the research as well as the thesis.
+The student is responsible for keeping all committee members informed of the scope, plan, and progress of both the research and the thesis.

-Students selecting the thesis option should obtain a copy of Mason's Thesis, Dissertation, or Project Guide, which is available in the course materials store in the Johnson Center or at www.gmu.edu/library/specialcollections/dtwebguide.htm.
-Students may register in 799 Thesis only after their thesis proposal has been submitted and approved as prescribed in the guide.
-Any student not in attendance at Mason who is preparing a thesis under the active supervision of a member of the faculty or wishes to take an exam must maintain continuous registration in 799 for at least 1 credit per semester.
+Students selecting the thesis option should obtain a copy of Mason's Thesis, Dissertation or Project Guide, which is available in the course materials store in the Johnson Center or at www.gmu.edu/library/specialcollections/dtwebguide.htm.
+Students may register in Thesis (799) only after their thesis proposal has been submitted and approved as prescribed in the guide.
+Any student not in attendance at Mason who is preparing a thesis under the active supervision of a member of the faculty, or who wishes to take an exam, must maintain continuous registration for at least 1 credit per semester.

 The original and one copy of the master's thesis with two original signed cover sheets must be deposited with the college, school, or institute dean or director for signature prior to being transferred to the University Libraries.